xyzmoney-tournaments/tournament-tr/README.md

 ### `takePrize`

 **Main purpose:**
-* tranfers to the winner his or her share of the prize pool.
+* tranfers the prize amount to the winner's address.

 There is no input parameters.